tnoetzel/mostly-static-boilerplate/readme.md

 You can run a simple local server and automatically compile `less` by running: `npm start`.

-To build your site for production, run `npm run build`
+To build your site for production, run `npm run build`, which outputs files to the `dist` folder.

 ## Setup